 - Attending university webinars or workshops to support your transition into work

 - Completing on-line courses to develop your professional, technical or soft skills.
-The Open University (external website) for example has a wide range of free ones to choose from
+The Open University website for example has a wide range of free ones to choose from

 This type of self-motivated learning demonstrates your drive and commitment to your continued professional development to any future employer.
 Add this learning to your professional portfolio or LinkedIn profile to help employers find you.”